Rhopoint Appearance Elements Help Help

 Visual Gloss Measurement

-The Aesthetix measures Visual Gloss (VGU) using dual cameras and a combination of light sources, images of the sample are captured under direct illumination by the specular source and background illumination provided by a 45 degree circumferential ring light.
-The visual gloss algorithm calculates considers intensity of the specular highlight viewed against the luminance of the background viewed in indoor conditions.
+The Aesthetix measures Visual Gloss (VGU) using dual cameras and a combination of light sources, images of the sample are captured under direct illumination by the specular source and background illumination provided by the 45 degree circumferential ring light.

 Sample luminance and background color